 Doctors rely and base their recommendations on scientific studies, many of which are funded by pharmaceutical companies.
 I’m sure you can see the obvious conflict of interest in this model.

-As I wrote in Who Should you Trust? with the Save Our Bones Program on your side you are fully equipped to take care of your bone health.
+As I wrote in Who Should you Trust? with the Osteoporosis Reversal Program on your side you are fully equipped to take care of your bone health.
 Not with dangerous and toxic drugs, but with natural, time-tested, and easy-to-apply nutritional and lifestyle changes that work with the body and not against it.

 To your natural bone health!